sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>swtpm-tools</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Tools for the TPM emulator
+Short desc    : Tools for the TPM emulator
 URL          : http://github.com/stefanberger/swtpm
-Лицензия     : BSD
+License      : BSD
-Описание     : Tools for the TPM emulator from the swtpm package
+Descript     : Tools for the TPM emulator from the swtpm package
 ```

 </details>